Cloudize Logo

 When we remove complexity, everything gets better.

-3. Use time-series collections where possible.
+3. Use time-series collections where suitable.

 That's mind-blowing performance on a database that costs less than US$400 per month.